This post may contain affiliate links. Please read our disclosure policy.

-These super fluffy steamed buns are stuffed with tender sweet potato infused with aromatics like lemongrass, shallot, garlic, and chili.
+These super fluffy steamed bao buns are stuffed with tender sweet potato and infused with aromatics like lemongrass, shallot, garlic, and chili.
 It’s packed with umami, easy to prepare, and extra delicious!

 Baozi in Chinese, or Bánh bao in Vietnamese, are steamed buns stuffed with a sweet or salty filling.
 These buns first appeared in China during the Three Kingdoms period, but they are now available in most Asian countries.
 Bao buns are often served warm as street food, making it the perfect portable meal!

-There are thousands of different types of bao, this recipe is definitely not authentic but super delicious!
+There are thousands of different types of bao; this recipe is definitely not authentic but super delicious!
+If you are looking for open-faced bao buns, check out these Tofu Bao with Kale Pesto!

-These are great for lunch, but also for weeknight dinners.
+These sweet potato buns are perfect for lunch but also make a delicious weeknight dinner.
 You can also make smaller buns to serve as appetizers!

 Let me know in the comments if you try this recipe!